The Practical Parent: Guide of Serial Sevens

 This guide uses the same idea — breaking each developmental stage into seven manageable points you can come back to when days feel complicated.

-This approach is grounded, reflective, and focused on helping you find your “good enough” as a parent.
+This approach is grounded, reflective, and focused on helping you find your “good enough” parenting approach.

 What You’ll Find Inside